Prerequisites#

 • 1 or 2 recommended NVIDIA GPUs based on the development profile

-To deploy the VSS Blueprint, you need an NGC API key with access to the required resources.
+To deploy the VSS Blueprint, you need an NGC API key with access to the required resources and a Hugging Face access token for VA-MCP model downloads.

 Create an NVIDIA NGC Account#